INEC introduces election result viewing portal

-Okoye said that the commission at the meeting, approved the introduction of a new step to further strengthen its election management process and enhance transparency of the system.
+Okoye said that the commission at the meeting, approved the introduction of a new step to further strengthen its election management process, and enhance the transparency of the system.

 He disclosed that the innovation would begin from the Nasarawa Central State Constituency bye-election in Nasarawa State, holding on Saturday.

+READ ALSO: INEC threatens to halt Edo, Ondo polls if there is violence

-“To further strengthen the transparency in the election result management system, the commission has decided to introduce a dedicated public portal, IReV that will enable Nigerians to view polling unit results real time as the voting ends on election day.
+“To further strengthen the transparency in the election result management system, the commission has decided to introduce a dedicated public portal, IReV that will enable Nigerians to view polling unit results in real-time as the voting ends on election day.

 “The commission wishes to emphasise that this does not constitute electronic collation of results.